Ashvakg/Zomato-Delivery-Efficiency_Analyzing-and-Predicting-Factors/README.md

 # Delivery Success Rate:

-Another section of the graph shows the delivery success rate, possibly categorized by month and day of the week.
-However, the details are difficult to discern due to the resolution.
+Another section of the graph shows the delivery success rate, categorized by month and day of the week.
+Data is available from Feb-March.

 # Correlation Between Delivery Time and Road Traffic Density:
 There's a graph suggesting a correlation between delivery time and road traffic density.
-It appears to show higher delivery times in areas with high traffic density (Jam).
+It appears to show higher delivery times in areas with high traffic density and there is avery strong correlation thus a linear line.

 # Factors Affecting Delivery Efficiency:

+Since there is an fluctuation in the delivery success, Let us try to analyze why this is the case.
-The image presents several factors that likely influence delivery efficiency:
+**Several factors that likely influence delivery efficiency:**

-Delivery location concentration (possibly order density in a specific area)
+- Delivery location concentration (order density in a specific area)

-# Impact on delivery efficiency by vehicle condition (fair, good, excellent, poor)
+- Impact on delivery efficiency by vehicle condition (fair, good, excellent, poor)

-# Impact on delivery efficiency by weather conditions and vehicle type (sunny, stormy, sandstorms, windy, cloudy, fog)
+- Impact on delivery efficiency by weather conditions and vehicle type (sunny, stormy, sandstorms, windy, cloudy, fog)

 # Power BI Dashboard for real-time insights
 ![dashboard final](https://github.com/Ashvakg/Zomato-Insights/assets/83398283/27b0ff29-f4fb-4af5-b94f-15ff96abc64a)